 For example, if a Couchbase document value changes rapidly from

-For use cases that require every document version be reflected in the event stream without fail, two popular options are:
+For use cases that require every document version be reflected in the event stream, some possible options are:

 [V1].
 The second version would add

 V3, it would be

 The sink connector guarantees "at least once" delivery of each record in the Kafka topic.
 In other words, the sink connector guarantees it will write every Kafka record to Couchbase, unless the record is intentionally discarded by a custom sink handler.